Parida Tantiwasasdakran

 Director’s Statement

 The world loves Thai food but Thai immigrants, especially restaurant workers, aren’t thought of much beyond that.
-When I was young, my grandma, without knowing a lick of English, traveled to Napa, San Francisco, and Phoenix in her fifties to work various kitchen jobs so she could save money for her family.
+When I was young, my grandma, without knowing a lick of English, traveled to Napa, San Francisco, and Houston in her fifties to work various kitchen jobs so she could save money for her family.
 My gratitude and compassion for her grey-haired sweat and exhaustion, and respect for service workers who labor for their loved ones, are part of why I want to make this film.

 As a Thai-American child, I grew up spending every Sunday at the Thai temple in North Hollywood, where I learned traditional dance, music, and how to read and write in Thai.
 This film would revisit those roots and spotlight my Thai community in Los Angeles and give an opportunity for fellow Southeast Asian creatives to showcase their skills and cultures in a fresh, unique way.
 Drawing inspiration from Jordan Peele’s work and zombie adventure classics such as “Shaun of The Dead,” the film sets out to use horror as a vehicle for comedy, magic, and social commentary.
 It blends the supernatural with the lived experience of a Thai-American kid.